Singing highwaysby Sino Concept

 Melody Roads in Asia

-In 2007, the Hokkaido National Industrial Research Institute used the same concept of cutting grooves into the concrete.
+In 2007, he continued his experiments with the Hokkaido National Industrial Research Institute

-Unlike the Japanese roads, however, which were designed to attract tourists, the Singing Road is intended to help motorists stay alert and awake – 68% of traffic accidents in South Korea are due to inattentive, sleeping or speeding drivers.
+Unlike the Japanese roads, however, which were designed to attract tourists, the Korean road is an experiment in keeping motorists awake.
+It seems that 68% of traffic accidents in South Korea are due to inattentive, sleeping or speeding drivers.

 The Civic Musical Road was built in Lancaster, California on 5 September 2008.